 Brand activations and brand experiences have become an integral part of sporting events all over the world.
 As stadiums get larger, sports personalities become stronger, and teams and sporting locations become more brand-affiliated (with many teams or individuals becoming something akin to brands in themselves), more and more events managers and marketers in the world of sport are exploring brand activation opportunities.
 The result?
 A long list of possibilities which not only add to the overall experience of the event itself, but which have the potential to build lasting relationships between sports fans, and the brands they come across while attending events.

-Sports events - which are often based around the same notions of identity, excitement, and optimism that innovative marketers want to elicit in their target audiences - are the perfect places for brand experiences and brand activations.
-With a savvy approach, an open mind, and by implementing social media and technology, it is possible to build excellent, lasting, and impactful relationships between sports fans and the teams (or brands) they love, which tap into that atmosphere of jubilation and interaction that’s at the heart of a truly great sports event.
+Sports events – which are often based around the same notions of identity, excitement, and optimism that innovative marketers want to elicit in their target audiences – are the perfect places for brand experiences and brand activations.
+With a savvy approach, an open mind, and by implementing social media and technology, it is possible to build authentic, lasting, and impactful relationships between sports fans and the teams (or brands) they love, which tap into that atmosphere of jubilation and interaction that’s at the heart of a truly great sports event.

 There was once a time when watching sport was much more of a passive pastime.
-It was, in the truest sense of the term, a ‘spectator sport’ - something which involved sitting in the terraces, cheering along, and then heading home for your tea.
+It was, in the truest sense of the term, a ‘spectator sport’ – something which involved sitting in the terraces, cheering along, and then heading home.
 Today’s fans are considerably more demanding, and want deeper engagement with their favourite teams, their top players, with their beloved venues, and with the brands who make up a key part of the overall experience.
 Sports fans in the 21st century want, more than anything else, to be part of the action; the conversation; and feel more than mere spectators.